-Kim Mays' Husband and Children Now 2020: Where Are They Today?
-Update
+Who Are Kim Mays Husband and Children?
+Where Are They Now?

 Florida’s famous switched-at-birth child, Kimberley “Kim” Mays, now a grown-up woman with her own family and life, had risen to fame back in 1988 when the whole switch scandal had broken and taken the media by storm.
-Even though its been decades, her story, to this day, remains one of the most mind-boggling ones, so it’s honestly no surprise that ABC’s ’20/20′ decided to do a feature of it.
+Even though its been decades, her story, to this day, remains one of the most mind-boggling ones, so it’s honestly no surprise that ABC’s ’20/20: Switched at Birth or Stolen? ‘ decided to do a feature of it.

 On the special, we got to know every aspect of her life, from her early childhood days to her two families to the estrangement.
 She talked about her adult life and how she coped with her past, but the most important thing that we got to know was that she is now married with six kids of her own.
 If you, like us, are curious to know about her husband and children, then keep reading!